-Court cairns are a group of monuments constructed for some kind of ritual or social gatherings.
-There are just over 400 of them in Ireland, and they are almost all found north of a line between
+There are just over 400 court tombs in Ireland, almost all found north of a line between

-Galway Bay and Dublin, ie in the northern half of the country.
+Galway Bay and Dublin, in the northern half of the Island.
 Archaeology

-attemps to classify monuments by size, style and type, but courts manage
+attemps to classify monuments by size, style and type, but court cairns manage

 to defy easy catorigasition.
 In general there are three types: single,